Publication Numbering System

 Who assigns the numbers?

 The duty of implementing and maintaining the publication numbering system lies with the publication coordinator in the Office of Communications and Marketing.
-Currently, April Cox holds that position.
+Currently, Stephen Rumbaugh holds that position.

 Why do we number publications?

 The Tennessee Senate Bill No. 1920 requires the implementation of a system for assigning publication numbers, for reviewing and approving publications, for maintaining publication records, and for containing publication costs.

 In general, if the publication is designed for an external audience, it most likely needs a publication number.
 What does external mean?
 Are you marketing an event, promoting your program, or recruiting participants?
 If so, you probably need a publication number.
 A simple rule of thumb is "Call Stephen," he will be glad to discuss any publication with you, and she can make the decision to waive use of a publication number.

 What do you mean I can't say that?

 A part of the numbering system process includes a review to make sure the written copy conforms to University style.
 The graphics manager will review your publication and mark any needed changes prior to assigning of the publication number.

 What about design?

 No matter how well written, a bad design will make a bad publication.
 Therefore, a proposed layout is requested with the review for the numbering process.